 If a second sample needs to be extracted, we will apply additional numbing medicine and remove a small piece of skin that corresponds only to the localized cancer root.
 Like the first, this sample will be marked, colored precisely, and brought to the lab to be processed.
 Our team will then rebandage the treated area and bring you back to the waiting area for another hour or so.

 Step 6: Analysis

-After the skin is processed, Dr. Michael J. Messina will examine the edges for cancer roots.
+After the skin is processed, doctors will examine the edges for cancer roots.
 If roots are detected, we will repeat the layer process and perform another analysis.
 Cancers are often removed in a single layer, though they may sometimes extend further than anticipated.
 For this reason, we ask that you keep your entire day free.

 Step 7: Reconstruction

-Following the removal of your cancer, Dr. Michael J. Messina will meet with you to discuss your reconstruction options, which will depend on the size and location of your surgical area.
+Following the removal of your cancer, our trained professionals will meet with you to discuss your reconstruction options, which will depend on the size and location of your surgical area.
 Some wounds can be allowed to heal naturally, while others may need to be stitched directly.
 If needed, we will create a skin flap or borrow skin from another area of your body to perform a skin graft.
-Dr. Michael J. Messina will explain the benefits and setbacks of each option and work with you to determine the best option for your surgical site.
+Our trained professionals will explain the benefits and setbacks of each option and work with you to determine the best option for your surgical site.